grommet/grommet-designer/README.md

 for in google's font site and the appropriate face definition will automatically be added to the theme.

+### Data

+You can add data sources to a design to make the content more consistent and real.
+A data source can be JSON text or a URL to a REST endpoint that returns JSON.
+Once you have a data source, you can reference values in it in Heading, Paragraph, and Text `text` properties and Image `src` by describing the path to the content you want inside '{}'.
+For example: `{data-source-name[0].property-name}`.
+You can also reference data in Repeater `dataPath`, so that Repeater will iterate over an array.

 ## Local development

 1. `git clone`